Dreamland Margate: Second relaunch

+Rides and attractions

 Festivals

 On 6 March 2017 Gorillaz announced the Demon Dayz festival to be held at Dreamland on 10 June 2017.
 Tickets sold out in 32 minutes, at about 15,000 tickets in an hour.

 On 14 September 2018 the National Citizen Service hosted their graduation ceremony at Dreamland, at which 700 Kent and Sussex teens graduated from the employability programme.
 Each received a signed certificate from the Prime Minister.

 In popular culture

 Dreamland was the subject of a 1953 documentary film, O Dreamland.
 It was also visited by characters in the 1989 Christmas special of the BBC Television sitcom Only Fools and Horses titled "The Jolly Boys' Outing".
 Some of the rides seen in the sitcom were renamed and repainted at Loudoun Castle Theme Park in Scotland (now closed).
 The Mary Rose was renamed the Black Pearl and is now at Lightwater Valley in North Yorkshire.
 In an episode of British sitcom One Foot in the Grave titled "Dreamland", during a conversation with Victor, Margaret recalls the couple visiting Margate and Dreamland on their third anniversary.

 The park was also the filming location for the 2007 film Exodus and featured prominently in the 2000 film Last Resort, about a young Russian immigrant seeking asylum in England.

 Dreamland is frequently alluded to in Graham Swift's 1996 novel Last Orders, as well as the 2001 film adaptation.

+English band The Equals filmed scenes from their 1969 music video for "Michael and the Slipper Tree" at Dreamland.

 The Romford-based band Five Star shot the majority of the video for their 1984 single "Crazy" at Dreamland.

 On 29 June 2015, the music video for the song 'Blue' by Marina and the Diamonds was shot at Dreamland.

 On 26 September 2017, the Sky Mobile iPhone 8 commercial with actor Tom Hardy was shot at Dreamland.

-In February 2022, the Dreamland Cinema signage was changed while the building was used as a set in Sam Mendes 1980s period film Empire of Light.
+In February 2022, the Dreamland Cinema signage was changed while the building was used as a set in Sam Mendes' 1980s period film Empire of Light.

-In June 2022, Noel Gallagher's High Flying Birds performed at Dreamland.